Mac & Cheese 3: Background

 In 2012, French Montana signed a deal with Diddy's Bad Boy Entertainment, and another deal with Rick Ross's Maybach Music Group.
 Montana announced his project, under the title Mac & Cheese 3, will be his first release on the label.
 The mixtape has a selection of songs, which were meant for his debut album, titled Excuse My French.
 However, he decided to release this project, consisting twenty tracks for free download.
 After a small delay, French Montana has released the third installment of the Mac & Cheese mixtape series on November 18, 2012.
 He also released the mixtape in a clean version, in order to get radio airplay.

 Montana listed the guest appearances of Bad Boy affiliates Diddy, Red Cafe, MGK, Los, and MMG affiliates Rick Ross, Wale, alongside the likes of Chinx Drugz, Ma$e, Rico Love, Fat Joe, Future, Mac Miller, Curren$y, J. Cole, Trina, Prodigy, Fabolous, Tyga and Ace Hood.
 Production was handled by Young Chop, Harry Fraud, Boi-1da, DJ Mustard and Black Metaphor, among others.
 The mixtape was downloaded over 437,000 times in under 2 weeks on the DatPiff server.
-The mixtape was downloaded over a million times on DatPiff, that made the mixtape go "diamond".